Skip to content

 KV cache ≈ 2 × layers × context length × key/value dimension × bytes-per-value

-The exact figure depends on the model's architecture (number of layers and key/value heads), but the shape is what matters: double the context, double the cache.
+The exact figure depends on the model's architecture (number of layers and key/value heads), but the shape is what matters.
+Double the context, double the cache.
 On a large model with a long context, the KV cache can rival or exceed the weights.
-This is why a model that loads fine on a short prompt can run out of memory deep into a long conversation — and why "how much VRAM" has no single answer until you fix a context length.
+That's why a model that loads fine on a short prompt can run out of memory deep into a long conversation, and why "how much VRAM" has no single answer until you fix a context length.

 "Will it fit?" by GPU

 Rough guidance for inference at 4-bit, leaving headroom for a reasonable context.
-Treat these as starting points, not guarantees — exact fit depends on the model and your context length:
+Treat these as starting points, not guarantees, since the exact fit depends on the model and your context length:

 Your GPU VRAMComfortableTight / short context